CustomerSure

 There’s a short and long answer.
 In brief, the Net Promoter Question is:

-“What is the likelihood that you would recommend company x to a friend or “colleague?”
+“What is the likelihood that you would recommend us to a friend or colleague?”

 It’s also called (obviously) the ‘recommend question’ and (less obviously) the ‘ultimate question’, because of the title of the book which first popularised Net Promoter.

-It’s a good system, because at its core it incorporates the two acts that actually make a difference to loyalty:
+Done right, the system works, because at its core it involves two things that actually make a difference to loyalty:

 In 2003, a consultant at Bain & Co. named Fred Reichheld started researching which customer satisfaction question was most strongly linked with growth.